Precision Imaging: Quantitative, Molecular, and Image-Guided Technologies One Week Research Rotation and Learning Lab

 Objective: Introduction to basics of human translation of a radiotracer.

 1) Meet with Assigned Faculty and Clinical Research Staff.
-Contact Dr. Krupinski (email@example.com) to arrange meeting for Wednesday of this week, and Dr. Fei (firstname.lastname@example.org) to arrange lab visit for Friday of this week.
+Contact Dr. Krupinski (firstname.lastname@example.org) to arrange meeting for Wednesday of this week.
 If not possible, arrange another time.

 2) Read 2 key papers on fundamentals of translation including FDA/IND and view 3 PowerPoint presentations (may also be completed in advance or after hours).
 Available on line below.